-Olivia is presently the Edith Gowin Curatorial Fellow in the Department of Photography at The Morgan Library & Museum in New York, where she is working on an exhibition and publication of Peter Hujar's contact sheets.
-She is also a Helena Rubinstein Critical Studies fellow in the 2023-24 cohort of the Whitney Museum's Independent Study Program (ISP).
+From 2022-2024, Olivia was the Edith Gowin Curatorial Fellow in the Department of Photography at The Morgan Library & Museum in New York, where her central focus was working on a forthcoming exhibition and publication of Peter Hujar's contact sheets.

 EDUCATION